mullvad/mullvadvpn-app/building/README.md

 ## Building and publishing a development image container image

 These instructions describe how to set up a development machine to build, sign and publish container images.
-The purpose of this is mainly to verify the `build-and-publish.sh` script as well as the built images.
+The purpose of this is mainly to verify the `build-and-publish-container-image.sh` script as well as the built images.

 Set the following environment variables to override the default values:
 - `REGISTRY_HOST`